auto-pts/auto-pts/README.md

   * zephyr-hci

-# Running in client/server mode
+# Running in Client/Server Mode

 The auto-pts framework uses a client server architecture.
 With this setup the PTS automation server runs on Windows and the client runs on GNU/Linux.
 So on Windows you start the server: